top of page

 • Discussion within work item forms

-• Alerts and change notifications managed per user, team, project, or organization
+• Alerts and change notifications are managed per user, team, project, or organization

 • The ability to request and manage feedback